Fast estimation of Kendall's Tau and conditional Kendall's Tau matrices under structural assumptions: Fast estimation of Kendall's tau matrix

 i.e. the absolute value of $\rho_3$ has to be smaller than the geometric mean of $\rho_1$ and $\rho_2$.
 Furthermore, in the high-dimensional setting where $b_1, b_2 \to + \infty$ and $\rho_1, \rho_2$ are fixed and positive, \eqref{eq:constraint_rho12} actually becomes equivalent to the simplified constraint \eqref{eq:asympt_constr_rho}.
 Note that \eqref{eq:constraint_rho12} allows for situations where $\rho_3$ is arbitrarily close to $-1$, for any choice of block sizes.
 This is possible, for example, by setting $\rho_1 = \rho_2 = |\rho_3|$.
 Concretely, if all variables of one group have a high correlation with all variables of the second group, then in each group the intragroup correlation should be high.
 Such a result translates directly for Kendall's tau matrix by using the relationship $\tau = (2/\pi) \mathrm{Arcsin}(\rho)$, allowing for Kendall's tau matrix with arbitrary entries in the off-diagonal blocks.

 Rather surprisingly, as soon as the group sizes $b_1$ and $b_2$ are large enough, they don't appear anymore in the constraint~\eqref{eq:asympt_constr_rho}.
 This phenomenon is in fact typical of block-structured matrices and will appear again in the performance of our estimators in the next sections.
-We now give a lower bound for the intergroup correlation in the setting where $K$ groups are present, with equal intergroup correlations.
-It is proved in Section~\ref{proof:prop:correlation_matrix}.
+We now give a lower bound for the intergroup Kendall's tau in the setting where $K$ groups are present, with equal intergroup Kendall's tau.
+It is proved in Appendix~\ref{proof:prop:correlation_matrix}.

-\begin{proposition} Let $K \geq 1$ and let $b_1, \dots, b_K$ be positive integers.
-Let $\rho \in (-1,1)$, $\Sigma_1, \dots, \Sigma_K$ be $K$ correlation matrices of size $b_1, \dots b_K$ respectively and let $M \in \Rb^{(b_1 + b_2 + \dots + b_K)^2}$ be the block matrix defined by
+\begin{proposition} Let $K \geq 2$ and let $b_1, \dots, b_K$ be positive integers.
+Let $\rho \in (-1,1)$, $\Sigma_1, \dots, \Sigma_K$ be $K$ correlation matrices of size $b_1, \dots, b_K$ respectively and let $M \in \Rb^{(b_1 + b_2 + \dots + b_K)^2}$ be the block matrix defined by

 Then

 \end{proposition}